dyamand/dyamand.github.io/src/doc/docs/tests/device_monitoring.md

 	symbol: String
 }

+# Value of a state
 type Value {
 	unit: Unit
-	# Symbol of the unit
+	# Value of the unit
 	value: String
 }
 ```